nomcopter/react-mosaic/README.md

 react-mosaic is a full-featured React Tiling Window Manager meant to give a user complete control over their workspace.
-It provides a simple and flexible API to tile arbitrarily complex react components across a user's view.
+It provides a simple and flexible API to tile arbitrarily complex react components across a user's view. react-mosaic is written in Typescript and provides typings but can be used in Javascript as well.

 The best way to see it is a simple [**Demo**](https://palantir.github.io/react-mosaic/).